Partial Differential Equations for MHV Celestial Amplitudes in Liouville Theory: OPE Structure of Celestial Liouville Amplitudes for Gravitons

 \subsection{Correction to Celestial OPE for Gravitons via Renormalised Liouville Amplitudes}

-In this subsection, we employ the renormalised celestial Liouville amplitude derived above to determine, through a \emph{formal} analysis, the correction to the celestial OPE for gravitons, parametrised by the Liouville coupling constant $b$.
-However, we leave the physical interpretation of our results open for future investigations, for the following reasons\footnote{We are grateful to Roland Bittleston for his correspondence, which brought these important issues to our attention in the initial version of this paper. }.
-Our analysis is based on the splitting function formalism, which is used to examine the collinear limit of scattering amplitudes, as developed by \citet{bern1999multi,white2011factorization,akhoury2011collinear}\footnote{For a pedagogical review, we refer the reader to \citet{elvang2013scattering,badger2024scattering}. }.
-Within the framework of celestial holography, this method of computing the celestial OPE via the collinear limit and splitting function formalism was first introduced by \citet{pate2021celestial}.
+In this subsection, we employ the renormalised celestial Liouville amplitude derived above to determine the correction to the celestial OPE for gravitons, parametrised by the Liouville coupling constant $b$.
+This is accomplished through the splitting function formalism, which is used to examine the collinear limit of scattering amplitudes, as developed by \citet{bern1999multi,white2011factorization,akhoury2011collinear} (for a pedagogical review, see \citet{elvang2013scattering,badger2024scattering}).